Cellphonexf/Episodic_EndPoint_fNIRS/README.txt

-##Episodic Endpoint-Focused Thinking Promotes Strategic Present Orientation: Behavioral and fNIRS Explorations##
+##Episodic Endpoint-Focused Thinking Promotes Strategic Present Orientation: Behavioral and fNIRS Evidence##

 Welcome to the GitHub repository for our research project.
 This repository contains the code and data used in our study.